top of page

 Ma'Asker Al Raschid RAF Cemetery (formerly Hinaidi RAF Peace Cemetery) 2020

-View of the north-west corner of the Hinaidi Peace Cemetery (now the Ma'Asker Al Raschid Cemetery) before new wall erected
+View of the north-west corner of the Hinaidi Peace Cemetery (now the Ma'Asker Al Raschid Cemetery) in 2021 before new wall erected

 Headstone of LAC Robert Raw (Aircraft Depot Iraq)